 Flipgrid in an online discussion tool that allows an instructor to post a topic for discussion (could be student-generated) to a discussion “grid” which is simply an online space for collaborative thought.
 Students then respond to the topic by recording their thoughts in short video clips.
 Then, students can watch the videos of their classmates and respond back to them, generating further discussion.

-Flipgrid is available to all UIC instructors and students using their Microsoft Office 365 account.
+A free version of Flipgrid is available to all UIC instructors and students using their Microsoft Office 365 account.

 Perusall is a collaborative e-book reader where students can complete readings collectively.
 Perusall allows students to annotate the reading (ask questions in context) outside class and get responses immediately from other students.
 Before class, instructors can download a Student Confusion Report with the top topics of confusion or engagement, and the best student annotations.
 Perusall is integrated in Blackboard at UIC for easy access.
 Instructors simply place web links in their course.